kellondavid/rock-paper-scissors/README.md

    - how to disable buttons
    - how to utilize forloop
    - how to center a block level element that has more than 100% of width
+   - how to push footer all the way down, utilizing flexbox